fedora-copr/copr/doc/user_documentation.rst

     rpkg -C <generated_rpkg_config> srpm --outdir <outdir> --spec <spec_path>

 The configuration for `rpkg` is generated based on preset data for a specified DistGit instance.
-Default config is used if build from Github or Gitlab.
+Default config is used if we build from Github or Gitlab.

 Finally, for `tito`, the generated command is: